4th-earth/site-fourth-earth/site-raw/content.md

 Dice Pools are a collection of dice.

-- The number of sides of dice in the pool MUST be determined by the adjusted [Difficulty Rating](#difficulty-rating) in the [Difficulty Rating table](#difficulty-rating-table).
+- The numeric range of dice in the pool MUST be determined by the adjusted [Difficulty Rating](#difficulty-rating) in the [Difficulty Rating table](#difficulty-rating-table).
 - The number of dice in the pool MUST NOT exceed the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action; SHOULD NOT include parent proficiencies.
 - Dice Pools MUST have at least 1 die regardless of Difficulty Rating or Proficiency Ranks; referred to as the base die.
 - Rolling 1 on a single die in the Dice Pool MUST represent successful completion of the action.